-Monogamy and non-monogamy isn’t binary — we all fall somewhere along a spectrum.
-Perhaps your needs while together in the same city or state may differ greatly when one of you is traveling, or maybe your needs for romantic intimacy with others are different than your needs for sexual intimacy.
+Monogamy and non-monogamy aren’t binary — we all fall somewhere along a spectrum.
+Perhaps your needs while together in the same city or state may differ greatly when one of you is travelling, or maybe your needs for romantic intimacy with others are different from your needs for sexual intimacy.
 Think of all your desires as they fit into different scenarios, and don’t limit yourself to just thinking about penetrative sex.

 My boyfriend and I live together, but I travel much more than he does.
 I am a person who has always felt somewhere between monogamous and non-monogamous, but my boyfriend leans closer to the monogamous side of the spectrum.
 And even with my knowledge as a sex educator, I have still felt anxiety around negotiating my needs.
 I fear suppressing my own non-monogamous needs in order to not cause “drama,” but I know I won’t be as good of a partner to him if I’m unable to explore these feelings to a certain degree, and he is understanding of that.